DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

 The main split is communal versus individual.
 Communal means your pet is cremated alongside others and the ashes are scattered by the crematorium, so there is nothing to return and the cost is lower.
 Individual means a separate cremation and your pet's ashes come home, often in a casket or scatter tube you can choose.
-Your pet's weight changes the price within each option.
-Where you book matters as well: the 2026 CMA review found owners can pay around £100 over the odds on individual cremations when they go through an intermediary rather than the crematorium directly, and that many people were not shown the cheaper choices.
+Your pet's weight changes the price within each option, since a larger animal takes longer to cremate.
+Where you book matters as well: the CMA review found owners can pay around £100 over the odds on individual cremations when they go through an intermediary rather than the crematorium directly, and that many people were not shown the cheaper choices available to them.
+Ownership plays a part too.
+The CMA found that corporate-owned vet practices charged 18.3% more on average than independent ones, and that vet prices overall rose 63% between 2016 and 2023, so whether the practice referring you is independent or part of a larger group can shift the starting price before you've even spoken to the crematorium.
+Location matters in a smaller way as well: what your nearest crematorium quotes is not necessarily what one a short drive away would charge, so it's worth asking around rather than assuming there's only one option.

 How to pay less

-• Check whether the casket, urn or scatter tube is included or an added extra, since add-ons stack up quickly.
+- Check whether the casket, urn or scatter tube is included in the individual price or sold separately, since these add-ons stack up quickly.

-• Compare two crematoria.
-The CMA flagged around £100 of avoidable cost on individual cremations, so a single phone call can genuinely save money.
+- Compare two crematoria before you commit.
+The CMA found around £100 of avoidable cost on individual cremations, so a single phone call can genuinely pay for itself.

 Common questions